Ministerial Infrastructure Designation lodged

 Community engagement

-Powerlink will continue to engage with landholders, Traditional Owners and the wider community during the planning and delivery of the project through:
+Powerlink will continue to engage with landholders, Traditional Owner groups, the wider community and other stakeholders during the planning and delivery of the project through:

 - letterbox drops to properties in the project area